SanekGamer007/InfinityTools/README.md

 Dev - [3.0_universal](https://github.com/SanekGamer007/InfinityTools/releases/tag/universal)

 ## Notice
-Please note that it is **NOT** possible to use any kind of game launcher (such as Steam), on GFN due to security restrictions.
+Please note that it is **NOT** possible to use most game launchers (such as Steam), on GFN due to security restrictions.

 ## Usage